iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 5. Evidence packs

-Evidence generation is one of the most commercially attractive parts of the product.
+Evidence generation is one of the most practically valuable parts of the product.

 A team should be able to produce a structured evidence pack containing: